alanlivio/docxreviews2txt/README.md

 # docxreviews2txt

-Extract review changes and comments from a docx file as plan text.
+Extract review changes and comments from a Docx file as plain text.
-It is useful when reviewing a pdf files imported as Word.
+It is useful when reviewing pdf files imported as Word.

 ## How to install?